AdobeDocs/internal-test.en/help/test-guide/authoring-guide/syntax-style-guide.md

 * Include a blank line *before* and *after* each heading.
 * If a heading includes numerals, specify an explicit heading ID that does not begin with a number, such as `## Release notes for 2016 {#release-notes-2016}`.
 * We recommend only 3 heading levels.
 Levels 4 and beyond are not rendering properly at this time.
 * Headings are displayed in the right nav so that users can click to jump to a section.
 By default, two levels of headings appear in the right nav.
 If you want to change the number of levels, use `mini-toc-levels` metadata, such as `mini-toc-levels: 3`.
-See [Using metadata](metadata.md).

 **Heading IDs**